Making America Great Again

 The Trump Administration Continued Its Crack Down On Belligerent Russian Actions

-The Trump Administration moved to protect critical U.S. infrastructure through the creation of the National Risk Management Center and the Information and Communications (ICT) Supply Chain Risk Manage
+The Administration moved to protect critical U.S. infrastructure by creating the National Risk Management Center and the Information and Communications Supply Chain Risk Management Task Force.

-The Trump Administration hosted the first-ever National Cybersecurity Summit, which successfully brought together industry partners and federal officials to examine and bolster the United States’ crit
+The Administration hosted the National Cybersecurity Summit, bringing together industry partners and federal officials to examine the United States’ critical infrastructure against cyber intrusion.

-The Trump Administration heralded a new era of U-S relations with its allies in the Indo-Pacific region through the announcement of U.S. investments totaling $113 million dollars in new technology, en
+The Administration heralded a new era of U.S. relations with its allies in the Indo-Pacific region through U.S. investments in new technology, energy, and infrastructure in Asia.

 Secretary Of State Mike Pompeo announced that North Korea had reaffirmed its commitment to the Trump Administration to give up its nuclear weapons.